 The Z06 package was supposed to include the optional lightweight aluminum Kelsey-Hayes knock-off wheels.
 While aluminum wheels are no big deal today, in 1962, this was new territory.
 The lightweight wheels had problems with the tires holding air and the wheels coming off at speed!
 Official records show that 13 sets of the $322 RPO P48 Cast Aluminum Knock-Off wheels were sold.
 Several sets were sent to racers, with the early 2-bar spinners and later the 3-bar spinners.
 Even a few racers had problems with wheels coming off because the spinners weren’t tightened properly.
 This was the main reason the knock-off wheels were discontinued after 1966.

-The big news for the Z06 package was the improved suspension and brakes parts to go along with the vastly improved 1963 structure.
-The new Sting Ray had an all-new perimeter steel frame with a built-in roll cage (for the coupes), a lower center of gravity, and four-wheel independent suspension with stiffer front and rear springs, larger shocks and anti-sway bars.
-The 1963 version of the Fuelie (RPO L84) was improved thanks to an all-new plenum chamber intake manifold and larger fuel-injector nozzles.
-Power was the same as the 1962 327 Fuelie at 360-horsepower; however, Corvette fuel-injection expert John DeGregory claims that on the dyno, the 1963 Z06 L84 Fuelies delivered 15-additional horsepower than the regular production 1963 Fuelies.
+The big news for the Z06 package was the improved suspension and brake parts to go along with the vastly improved 1963 structure.
+The new Sting Ray had an all-new perimeter steel frame with a built-in roll cage (for the coupes), a lower center of gravity, and four-wheel independent suspension with stiffer front and rear springs, larger shocks, and anti-sway bars.
+The 1963 version of the Fuelie (RPO L84) was improved thanks to an all-new plenum chamber intake manifold and larger fuel injector nozzles.
+Power was the same as the 1962 327 Fuelie at 360 horsepower; however, Corvette fuel-injection expert John DeGregory claims that on the dyno, the 1963 Z06 L84 Fuelies delivered 15-additional horsepower than the regular production 1963 Fuelies.